LINE OPERATIONS SAFETY AUDIT (LOSA) |

 1.5 CONCLUSION

 1.5.1.
-There is no denying that
+There is no

-challenges.
-Significant progress has been achieved in
+poses major challenges.
+Significant progress has been

-classifying and standardizing the data obtained have been
+defining, classifying and standardizing the data obtained

-collection tools, including line observations, surveys,
+using multiple data collection tools, including line

-self-reports such as ASAP Reports, and more refined safety
+observations, surveys, self-reports such as ASAP Reports,

-incident reporting and Flight Data Analysis systems such as
+and more refined safety incident reporting and Flight Data

-FOQA.
-Each tool can provide its own unique part of the
+Analysis systems such as FOQA.
+Each tool can provide

-whole picture and, taken as a whole, provide any airline
+its own unique part of the whole picture and, taken as a

-with a comprehensive look at their actual operations.
+whole, provide any airline with a comprehensive look at

-For more information on how your company can
+For more information on how your company

-quickly gain these advantages, please
+can quickly gain these advantages, please

 email one of our Senior Consultants to find out more